Internet Service Providers & Areas of Coverage

 Community Broadband Planning Grant

-The City of Belfast was recently selected by the ConnectME Authority as a recipient of a Community Broadband Planning Grant in the amount of $15,000.
-The City of Belfast will be using these funds to create a Community Technology Plan.
-This plan will include: the defining of community broadband needs and goals; network planning and financial analysis; the assessing of municipal procedures, policies, rules, and ordinances; digital inclusion and adoption; economic impacts; and public outreach.
+The City of Belfast was selected by the ConnectME Authority as a recipient of a Community Broadband Planning Grant in the amount of $15,000.
+The City of Belfast has used these funds to create a Community Technology Plan.
+This plan included: the defining of community broadband needs and goals; network planning and financial analysis; the assessing of municipal procedures, policies, rules, and ordinances; digital inclusion and adoption; economic impacts; and public outreach.
 Axiom Technologies, who has extensive experience in these planning efforts, having already partnered with over a dozen communities, regions, and counties across rural Maine, has been retained by the City to oversee the implementation of this grant.
-The City of Belfast will be represented in this planning effort by members of its already-established Broadband Committee.
+The City of Belfast was represented in this planning effort by members of its already-established Broadband Committee.

 Any person or entity that is interested in learning more about this broadband planning effort is encouraged to contact City of Belfast Economic Development Director Thomas Kittredge via email or via phone at 207-338-3370, extension 116.
 Information related to this broadband planning process will also be posted at this location.